 Leading the sale was Charlie Chaplin's trademark bowler hat and cane (est. $40,000-60,000, sold for $62,500).
 As legend has it, the famous origins of the 'Tramp' persona were concocted almost spontaneously in a dressing room at Keystone Studio right here in Hollywood - one rainy afternoon nearly 100 years ago.

-Chaplin created an inspiring ensemble of contrasts: he borrowed Fatty Arbuckle's voluminous trousers, Charles Avery's tiny jacket, Ford Sterling's size 14 shoes (which he was obliged to wear on the wrong feet to keep them falling off), a too-small derby belonging to Arbuckle's father-in-law, and a mustache intended for Mack Swain's use, which he trimmed to toothbrush size.
+Chaplin created an inspiring ensemble of contrasts: he borrowed Fatty Arbuckle's voluminous trousers, Charles Avery's tiny jacket, Ford Sterling's size 14 shoes (which he was obliged to wear on the wrong feet to keep them falling off), a too-small derby belonging to Arbuckle's father-in-law, and a moustache intended for Mack Swain's use, which he trimmed to toothbrush size.

 Dr. Catherine Williamson, Director of Entertainment Memorabilia, said of the top lot: "Interest in Charlie Chaplin and the golden age of Hollywood remains strong.
 We were pleased to offer such an iconic piece of Hollywood history."